Founded 8000 B.C.

 • Our Mess Hall houses a large kitchen and dining/gathering area for meals and activities.

 • Dig Afognak has a zipline and low ropes course facilitated by trained staff members.
+Release form is required.

 • Dig Afognak provides Kayaks and life jackets for use on the lake located in camp.